hyunjunian/Poor-Charlie-s-Almanack/en.md

 You can see the results of not learning from others’ mistakes by simply looking about you.
 How little originality there is in the common disasters of mankind: drunk driving deaths, reckless driving maimings, incurable venereal diseases, conversion of bright college students into brainwashed zombies as members of destructive cults, business failures through repetition of obvious mistakes made by predecessors, various forms of crowd folly, and so on.
 I recommend as a memory clue to finding the way to real trouble from heedless, unoriginal error the modern saying “If at first you don’t succeed, well, so much for hang gliding.”

-> “If at first you don’t succeed, well, so much for hang gliding.”
->

 The other aspect of avoiding vicarious wisdom is the rule of not learning from the best work done before yours.
 The prescription is to become as non-educated as you reasonably can.

 Perhaps you will better see the type of non-miserable result you can thus avoid if I render a short historical account.
 There once was a man who assiduously mastered the work of his best predecessors, despite a poor start and very tough time in analytical geometry.
 Eventually, his own work attracted wide attention, and he said of his work, “If I have seen a little farther than other men, it is because I stood on the shoulders of giants.”
 The bones of that man lie buried now, in Westminster Abbey, under an unusual inscription: “Here lie the remains of all that was mortal in Sir Isaac Newton.”